galaxyproject/training-material/topics/proteomics/tutorials/metaquantome-data-creation/tutorial.md

   <img width="800" height="500" src="../../images/cellularcomponent.png">
 </p>

-## Sub-step with **Filter**
+## *Filter*

+This step is used to filter out the GO terms with molecular function and the corresponding number of peptides associated with these terms.

 > ### {% icon hands_on %} Hands-on:
-This step is used to filter out the GO terms with molecular function and the corresponding number of peptides associated with these terms.
 >
 > 1. {% tool [Filter](Filter1) %} with the following parameters:
 >    - {% icon param-file %} *"Filter"*: `output` (output of **Query Tabular** {% icon tool %})